 Having the ability to access local information relating to children, youth, adults and seniors for a community is important to support planning and targeted strategies but more importantly it can build on the diversity and uniqueness of each community.

 The main industries include:

 - Health care and social assistance

 - Retail trade

-- SAME RANK: Construction AND Manufacturing

-- Agriculture, forestry, fishing and hunting

 - Public administration

+- Manufacturing

+- Construction

 This community is 1 of 33 in New Brunswick.

 It is part of: